 Bram – who works for Holmen Husky provided us a Pulka (Norpulken) and drove us with his Toyota Land Cruiser from Alta on the E6 to a place which he suggested would be nice to explore.

 On the way to the shelter, we also passed by Haldde mountain, which is a popular scenic point.
 In the past, there was also a research center on the top of the Haldde but there are only the buildings left with no ongoing activities.

 While we were driving with Bram’s Land Cruiser we stopped on a local grocery store where we bought winter gas for our stove, matches and a lighter.

 Once we arrived on our starting point we unloaded our gear, said bye to Bram and got the pulka ready.
-From the somewhat close distance we were able to hear some huskies and also realized later on that this area seemed to be quite popular for husky tours once some huskies passed by (see video below).
+From the somewhat close distance, we were able to hear some Huskies and also realized later on that this area seemed to be quite popular for husky tours once some huskies passed by (see video below).

-Once we loaded our gear on the pulka, put on our MSR snowhoes and enjoyed the scenery around us.
+Once we loaded our gear on the pulka, put on our MSR snowshoes and enjoyed the scenery around us.
 We have already tested our snowshoes in the Austrian Alps and felt quite comfortable walking with them.